WhatYouThing/NoFrills/README.md

     - **Middle Click Fix**: Allows the middle mouse button to work just as it does on 1.8.9.
     - **Middle Click Override**: Replaces left clicks with middle clicks in applicable GUI's, making navigation smoother.
-    - **No Ability Place**:Prevents block items with abilities from being placeable client side, such as the Egglocator.
+    - **No Ability Place**: Prevents block items with abilities from being placeable client side, such as the Egglocator.
     - **No Drop Swing**: Don't swing your hand while dropping items.
     - **No Front Perspective**: Removes the front facing camera perspective.
     - **No Loading Screen**: Fully removes the loading terrain screen that appears when switching islands.